-- 9.9 Any notice or court proceedings the council wants to serve on you may be served personally or by first class post addressed to you at the property or your last known address.
-The council may also leave any notice at the property by posting it through the front door or otherwise by affixing it to a conspicuous part of the property. - 9.10 Delivery of a notice by any of the ways set out in 9.9 above will constitute good and proper service.
+- 9.9 Any notice the Council wants to serve on you may be served personally or by first class post addressed to you at the property or your last known address.
+The Council may also leave any notice at the property by posting it through the front door or otherwise by affixing it to a conspicuous part of the property. - 9.10 Delivery of a notice by any of the ways set out in 9.9 above will constitute good and proper service.